CutFEM and ghost stabilization techniques for higher order space-time discretizations of the Navier-Stokes equations: Numerical results

 Fig.~\ref{fig:dfg_benchmark_grids} shows the computed flow profile and spatial mesh of a CutFEM simulation and a computation done on a highly pre-adapted, body-fitted mesh.
 In the latter case, high accuracy for the drag and lift coefficient is obtained (cf.~\cite{schaferBenchmarkComputationsLaminar1996}).
 The CutFEM simulation is done for a sequence of successive refinement steps of the entire background mesh (cf.\ Table~\ref{tab:drag_lift_coefficients}).
 Table~\ref{tab:drag_lift_coefficients} shows the computed drag and lift coefficient as well as their frequency.
 Precisely, the latter denotes the frequency of the oscillation of the lift coefficient $c_L$, which is computed at a time instant $t_0$ where the lift coefficient $c_L$ is smallest and ends at a time instant $t_1 = t_0 + \tfrac{1}{f}$ when $c_L$ is smallest again.
 Exemplarily, Fig.~\ref{fig:drag_lift} illustrates such a cycle for the drag and the lift coefficient.
 To simplify the interpretation of the graphs, the starting point of the monitoring cycle is set to $t = 0$. { \sisetup{scientific-notation = false, round-mode=places, round-precision=4, table-figures-integer=1, table-figures-decimal=4, table-number-alignment=center-decimal-marker}

 }

 Comparing the results of the either approaches, CutFEM on background meshes versus adapted body-fitted mesh, we observe that the goal quantities of the CutFEM simulations nicely converge to the results computed on a manually pre-adapted and body-fitted mesh.
 Whereas the CutFEM background mesh is refined uniformly, the body-fitted mesh is highly adapted to the problem setting and flow profile.
 In particular, the region around the cylinder is strongly resolved by the spatial mesh whereas the CutFEM mesh remains much coarser in this region, even on the finest refinement level.
+In Fig.~\ref{fig:dfg_benchmark_grids} both meshes are shown.
+The diameter of a quadratic cut cell of the $\text{Cut}_7$ configuration is \num{0.0045299}.
+The diameter of a rectangular cell of the body-fitted triangulation in the neighborhood of $\Omega_r$ is \num{0.00249503}.
 Therefore, the superiority of the body-fitted approach for this test case with non-evolving domain is obvious.
 Nevertheless, Table~\ref{tab:drag_lift_coefficients} and Fig.~\ref{fig:drag_lift} nicely show the numerical convergence of the CutFEM simulations for a successive refinement of the background mesh to the expected solution in terms of the confirmed drag and lift coefficient and their frequency (cf.~\cite{schaferBenchmarkComputationsLaminar1996}).
-This confirms the accuracy of the proposed techniques of extension and ghost penalty stabilization of our CutFEM approach in the case of non-evolving domains.
+This confirms the accuracy of the proposed CutFEM approach in the case of non-evolving domains.